-In today’s turbulent business environment, predominantly with the economic recession, inflation, and the disruptive novel coronavirus (COVID19) pandemic, strategy becomes the main source of competitive advantage for businesses and organizations.
-However, for a strategy to be meaningful, a business must have a reliable and working business and organizational structure.
+In today’s turbulent business environment, predominantly with the economic recession, inflation, and the disruptive novel coronavirus (COVID-19) pandemic, strategy becomes the main source of competitive advantage for businesses and organisations.
+However, for a strategy to be meaningful, a business must have a reliable and working business and organisational structure.
 The fundamental problem that occurs in most businesses particularly the nano, micro, and small-sized enterprises in the country is that they operate informally and how to establish a successful and profitable enterprise in a way to satisfy the common and personal interest is complicated.
 I am delighted to correctly inform you that this issue revolves around sound business structure planning.
-Hence, when a business and its activities are divided, organized, coordinated, and controlled without duplications and is hassle-free, it is said to be structured.
+Hence, when a business and its activities are divided, organised, coordinated, and controlled without duplications and is hassle-free, it is said to be structured.

 The idea of structure in a business is for efficiency and effectiveness because it affects the safety of assets, fundraising, taxation, customer experience, governance, and engagements.
 The smooth continuation of any business upon ownership change or succession and the financial information of the business is also affected by the structure in the business.
 Business requires structure chiefly for continuity, growth, and profitability.
 In my view, the efficiency of a business can be measured by how well the business is structured.
 Therefore, for a business either large, small, or nano to fulfill its purpose and have a mechanism constructed to achieve the purpose, a functional structure has to be in place in the business.
 More importantly, functional structure affects business operations in two ways.
 First, it provides the foundation on which standard operating procedures and routines rest.
 Second, it determines which individuals get to participate in which decision – making processes, and thus to what extent their views shape the business operations.